 These private banks owe their reputation to the quality of their services, their flexibility, their capacity for innovation and their openness to the world.
 Simultaneously conservative and forward-looking, steeped in tradition and willing to question it, they are headed by individuals who are both bankers and entrepreneurs.

 Four of the ASPB’s eight members meet the definition of a Swiss private banker and are also members of the Swiss Private Bankers Association, whose President is Grégoire Bordier, a partner of Bordier & Cie.

 These private bankers are Bordier & Cie, E. Gutzwiller & Cie Banquiers, Rahn+Bodmer Co. and Reichmuth & Co.

-Three remaining members of the Association – Bank Lombard Odier & Co Ltd, Mirabaud & Cie SA and Banque Pictet & Cie SA – are incorporated under Swiss law as companies limited by shares belonging to a limited stock partnership.
-And finally, one member, Gonet & Cie SA is incorporated as company limited by shares.
+Four remaining members of the Association – Bank Lombard Odier & Co Ltd, Mirabaud & Cie SA, Cité Gestion SA and Banque Pictet & Cie SA – are incorporated under Swiss law as companies limited by shares belonging to a limited stock partnership.

 All members of the ASPB are privately owned and not publicly traded.